-To learn more about the educational requirements and accredited education programs, please visit the AND Student Center website.
+To learn more about the educational requirements and accredited education programs, please visit the Academy of Nutrition and Dietetics Student Center website.

 Registered dietitians who provide patient care must be licensed in most states - in Nebraska they are Licensed Medical Nutrition Therapists.
 These professionals generally work in hospitals or other health care facilities, such as outpatient clinics.
 They are key members of the health care team and perform such services as: